 How to Keep Grass Watered

-New grass seed has to be watered regularly, sometimes several times a day depending on the amount of rainfall.
+New grass seed has to be watered regularly, sometimes several times a day depending on the climate, type of soil, time of year, and the amount of rainfall.
 The soil should be moist to the touch at all times, or the seeds won't be able to germinate, and if your lawn covers a large area, that presents the problem of how to water without walking on the grass.
 With a conventional hose nozzle and typical residential water pressure, you can often reach all parts of the lawn from the perimeter, but if there's a spot you can't reach, you may have to deploy a sprinkler.
 Do this immediately after sowing the seed or even before to avoid having to traipse over the fresh grass seed.

 Most Vulnerable Time

 After sowing fresh grass seed, you may have to roll the lawn with a roller if the soil is loose or work the seed into the soil with a verticutter if the soil is compacted, and neither of these operations will harm the seeds.
 The grass is at its most vulnerable when the seeds begin to germinate, which can happen seven to 21 days after sowing depending on the grass variety.
-Bermudagrass (Cynodon dactylon) germinates quickly, while tall fescue (Festuca arundinacea) and Kentucky bluegrass (Poa pratensis) take the longest.
+Bermudagrass (Cynodon dactylon, USDA zones 6-9) germinates quickly, while tall fescue (Festuca arundinacea, zones 3-6) and Kentucky bluegrass (Poa pratensis, zones 3-9) take the longest.
 Immediately after germination, the roots are young and fragile, and they remain so until the blades are 2 to 3 inches tall.

 - Virginia Cooperative Extension: Establishing Lawns